smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 ### 🟢 Verified Feeds

 These are data feeds that follow a standardized data feeds workflow.
-Chainlink node operators each query several sources for the market price and aggregate the estimates that those sources provide.
+Chainlink node operators each query several sources for the market price and aggregate the estimates provided by those sources.

 Verified feeds have the following characteristics:

 - Highly resilient to disruption
 - Leverage many data sources
 - Use an extensive network of nodes
 - Highly liquid and well represented on a large number of markets

-These feeds incorporate three layers of aggregation at the data source, node operator, and oracle network layers.
-These layers provide industry-grade security and reliability on the price data that they reference.
+These feeds incorporate three layers of aggregation (at the data source, node operator, and oracle network layers), providing industry-grade security and reliability on the price data they reference.
 To learn more about the three layers of data aggregation, see the blog post about [Data Aggregation in Chainlink Price Feeds](https://blog.chain.link/levels-of-data-aggregation-in-chainlink-price-feeds/).

 Inherent risks might still exist based on your use case, the blockchain on which the feed is deployed and the conditions on that chain.